Mile Zero Dance Team

 Gerry Morita, Artistic Director

-Originally from rural Saskatchewan, Gerry Morita has a BA in Dance from Simon Fraser University and an MFA in Theatre Practice from U of A. She has lived and worked in Vancouver, Montréal, and Tokyo as a dancer, choreographer, performance artist and teacher before moving to Edmonton and becoming Mile Zero Dance’s Artistic Director in 2006.
-She speaks mediocre French and Japanese, but her work has toured Poland, Turkey, Estonia, Canada, and Japan.
+Originally from rural Saskatchewan, Gerry Morita (BA Dance/ MFA Theatre.
+She has lived and worked in Vancouver, Montréal, and Tokyo as a dancer, choreographer, performance artist and teacher before moving to Edmonton and becoming Mile Zero Dance’s Artistic Director in 2006.
+Her work has toured Poland, Turkey, Estonia, Canada, and Japan.

-Her body of work involves continuous inquiry into new ways of seeing movement, the body, and the spaces between us.
-Morita studies and teaches contact improvisation, Noguchi Taiso and other somatic-based and improving technique, working with artists from all disciplines in a vast array of both conventional and site-specific venues.
+Morita’s body of work involves continuous inquiry into new ways of seeing movement, the body, and the spaces between us.
+She studies and teaches contact improvisation, Noguchi Taiso and other somatic-based and improving technique, working with artists from all disciplines in a vast array of both conventional and site-specific venues.
 She has received the Mayor’s Award for Innovation in Artistic Direction, the Edmonton Salute for Excellence, Edmonton Artists’ Trust Fund and was one of Alberta’s 25 Influential Artists recognized in 2016.
-She has received federal, municipal and provincial grants, has sat on various peer committees, and continues to perform.

 Angèle Karosi, General Manager